AtefMaddouri/Student-Housing-Project/README.md

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `tn.esprit.SkiStationProject.SkiStationProjectApplication` class from your IDE.
+One way is to execute the `main` method in the `tn.esprit.studenthousing.StudentHousingApplication` class from your IDE.

 Alternatively you can use the [Spring Boot Maven Wrapper plugin](https://maven.apache.org/wrapper/) like so: